 Rich cinnamon swirl pumpkin brioche bread

-Soft pillowy pumpkin brioche filled with cinnamon brown sugar, made with canned pumpkin puree and just perfect for Fall.
+Soft, yeasted pumpkin brioche filled with swirls of cinnamon brown sugar.
+Made with canned pumpkin puree and just perfect for Fall.

 Prep 40 minutes